 Movers and SHAKERS

-Didi Chuxing is a ridesharing giant based in China.
+DiDi Chuxing is a ridesharing giant based in China.
 It went public through an IPO on June 30th of this year.
 The offering raised a total of $4.4 billion ($14 per share).
-On December 2nd, DiDi announced plans to delist its shares from the New York Stock Exchange and prepare for a listing in Hong Kong, this is just five months after the Chinese ride-hailing giant’s debut as a public company.
+On December 2nd, DiDi announced plans to delist its shares from the New York Stock Exchange and prepare for a listing in Hong Kong, this is just five months after the Chinese-based company debuted as a publicly owned corporation.
 Why might they be suddenly switching gears?
 How does a company delist?
 And, what happens to the shareholders of the ADRs?

-DiDi’s delisting from the NYSE and to catch a new ride on the Hong Kong Exchange may have resulted in intense pressure from China’s cybersecurity “watchdog.”
-Just days after the IPO, a probe into Didi (DIDI) was launched in China for the purpose of protecting national security and the public interest.
+DiDi’s delisting from the NYSE to catch a new ride on the Hong Kong Exchange may have resulted from intense pressure from China’s cybersecurity “watchdog.”
+Just days after their IPO, a probe into Didi (DIDI) was launched in China for the purpose of protecting national security and the public interest.
 The regulator took the costly step (to DiDi) of suspending all new user registrations on the app in China.

 Shareholders of DiDi ADRs will see their shares convertible into “freely tradable shares” on another stock exchange, said the company.
 Didi said it would organize a shareholders meeting to vote on the issue.